 The first temptation of Satan was against Adam and Eve in the garden of Eden, when he tricked them into eating from the tree which God had already told them not to eat.
 But temptation itself is not the problem.
-Adam and Eve gave in to the temptation and acted on the temptation, introducing $\sin to$ the human race.
+Adam and Eve gave in to the temptation and acted on the temptation, introducing sin to the human race.
 Still today, Satan is the source of all temptation in the world, and he - and not God - is the tempter.
 Giving in to temptation prevents people from receiving the blessings that God wants to give.
 Everyone faces temptation, and no temptation is entirely unique.
 It is God's will for Christians to resist temptation by clinging to Him.

-No temptation has overtaken you that is not common to man.
-God is faithful, and He will not let you be tempted beyond your ability, but with the temptation He will also provide the way of escape, that you may be able to endure it.
+There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.
 (1 Corinthians 10:13)